 Target finder, Pinhunter & Pinseeker technology

-It means the rangefinder will show you the closets object should you be aiming for a flag located behind trees in the course.
+This means the rangefinder will show you the closets object should you be aiming for a flag located behind trees in the course.
 The technology is designed to enable the device to effectively differentiate flags and pins from other objects on the green.

 Different manufacturers will have different names for this technology including first target-tracker, pinhunter, and pinseeker.
 When the closest target has been locked on the display, some models will give a visual cue, vibration or sound.

-Golf rangefinders will vary in magnification.
+Rangefinders will vary in magnification.
 Generally, the range is between zero magnification and 7X magnification.

 Higher levels of magnification allows you to lock on to your target easier.
 As such, devices with high magnifications are easier to use as they are able to hit a target faster and more effectively.
 Aim to buy a rangefinder with the highest magnification.
 This will ensure they are easy to use.